Sport in Romania: Football

 In 1986, the Romanian football club Steaua București became the first Eastern European club ever to win the prestigious European Champions Cup title.
-They reached the final again in 1989, but lost to AC Milan.
-Other important Romanian football clubs are Dinamo București, Universitatea Craiova, Rapid București, FC Argeş Piteşti, FC Petrolul Ploieşti, UTA Arad and FC Timişoara.
+They reached the final again in 1989, but lost to A.C.
+Milan.
+Other important Romanian football clubs are Dinamo București, Universitatea Craiova, Rapid București, FC Argeș Pitești, FC Petrolul Ploiești, UTA Arad and FC Timişoara.
 The Romania national team has taken part in seven FIFA World Cups, and had its most successful run through the 1990s, reaching the quarter-finals of the 1994 FIFA World Cup in the United States, when the "Golden Generation" was at its best.

 The National Arena Stadium in Bucharest hosted the 2012 UEFA Europa League Final.

 Handball

 Handball is one of the most popular sports in Romania.
-The Romania men's national handball team has won the Handball IHF World Cup a record four times (1961, 1964, 1970, and 1974).
+The Romania men's national handball team has won the Handball IHF World Cup four times (1961, 1964, 1970, and 1974).
 The only other team to have matched this record is Sweden in 1999 and France in 2011.
 The Romania women's national handball team has won the Handball World Cup in 1962.
 Steaua, Dinamo and CSM București have also won several European titles over the years.

 Romania has produced many great handball players, including Gheorghe Gruia, Alexandru Dedu, Vasile Stângă, Mircea Costache II, Petre Ivănescu, Cornel Penu, Alexandru Buligan, Marian Dumitru, Cristian Gaţu and Cristian Zaharia.

 On the women's side, the top Romanians include: four times IHF World Player of the Year winner Cristina Neagu, Luminița Dinu, Mariana Tîrcă, Narcisa Lecușanu, Valentina Elisei and Cristina Vărzaru.